 What might Emily be thinking?

+What wight Emily do as a way of coning?

 What might Emily do as a way of coping?

 Interview and presentation skills

 Although we may not engage in formal presentations on a regular basis, when we engage in social situations and interact with others, there is a level of presentation required.
 We might be presenting information about work, opinions, interests, life or past experiences.